 Language barrier

-- Spanish-speaking counselors’ availability varies and cannot be guaranteed
+Platform is in English by default.
+Spanish-speaking counselors’ availability varies and cannot be guaranteed

 Technical barriers

-- Rural areas may lack infrastructure for smooth video sessions
+Users need consistent internet access and tech literacy.
+Rural areas may lack infrastructure for smooth video sessions

 Nuances in communication

-- Body language and visual cues can be harder to read through a screen
+Body language and visual cues can be harder to read through a screen.
+Cultural nuances may be missed by non-Mexican therapists

 Emergency care limitations

-- Those needing close clinical monitoring may require additional local resources
+BetterHelp does not provide crisis services.
+Those needing close clinical monitoring may require additional local resources

-Alternatives to BetterHelp for online therapy in Mexico
+Alternatives to BetterHelp for Online Therapy in Mexico

 - Regain – Intimacy/relationship experts, starts at US$65 per week.
 Currently offering 20% off.

 - Talkspace – Adult & Teen counseling.
 Psychiatry and medication management available.
 Plans start at US$69 per week.
-Currently offering US$80 off.

 - Hola Therapy – Mexico expat community focus.
 Session fees start at US$115 (MX$1980).

-In-office providers are also options for those who prefer face-to-face care.
 However, BetterHelp remains widely used for its first-mover dominance, largest online network of specialists, and English fluency.

 Crisis resources